Moving money abroad? Expat Arrivals recommends Torfx for international currency transfers.

 If you’re an expat or soon-to-be expat, it’s likely that you'll need to make currency transfers to move savings to fund your emigration, buy a car, move your pension overseas or meet your accommodation rental costs.
 Whatever your requirement our recommended currency brokers can arrange your transaction for free, at a highly competitive exchange rate – usually bettering the bank by more than 3%.

-So, on a transfer of 10,000 pounds or dollars, you’d typically save around 300 by using one of our recommended brokers compared to using one of the large banks.
+So, on a transfer of 10,000 pounds or dollars, you’d typically save around 300 by using our recommended broker compared to using one of the large banks.

 TorFX is a leading foreign exchange broker with a five-star reputation for customer care and a real commitment to helping its clients save money on their currency transfers.
 Whether your transactions are going to be small or large, regular or one-off, you can maximise your return with TorFX.